Newberry Motorcycle Accident Lawyer

 Multiple people often share the blame for Florida car accident cases.
 When a motorcycle is involved, people have a tendency to point the finger at them.
 However, you may still be entitled to damages, even if you were partly responsible for your crash.

-Florida’s pure comparative fault laws let accident victims recover compensation from anyone who was even partly responsible for the accident.
-But your damages will be reduced based on your own percentage of fault.
+Florida’s modified comparative fault laws let accident victims recover compensation from anyone who was even partly responsible for the accident.
+But your damages will be reduced based on your own percentage of fault, and you cannot recover compensation if you were 51% or more responsible for your crash.

 Our personal injury lawyers can help if you’re being blamed for the wreck.
 These cases can be complex–and you don’t have to take the insurance company’s allegations lying down.
 Remember, there’s no precise system for allocating blame.
 An experienced attorney can take action to minimize your role in the crash.